Nazir Ahmed Khan: Pakistan

 In 1947, Nazir decided to migrate to newly-independent Pakistan and settled in Lahore.
 After making some mediocre films with meager resources, he made the first silver jubilee film of Pakistani cinema in Punjabi language, Pheray (1949).

 During his career spanning 55 years, Nazir had done more than 200 films.

 Personal life

 He had at least three wives over the years.
-He was first married to his cousin Sikandara Begum, who was the sister of K. Asif, the legendary director of 1960 film Mughal-e-Azam.
+He was first married to his cousin Sikandara Begum, who was the sister of K. Asif, the legendary director of the 1960 film Mughal-e-Azam.
 He later had a very short marriage with Sitara Devi, the legendary Kathak dancer.
 Nazir's last wife was film actress Swaran Lata.

 Nazir was the father of several children.
-He gave one of his daughters in marriage to actor Nasir Khan, brother of Dilip Kumar.
+One of his daughters married actor Nasir Khan, brother of Dilip Kumar.

 Death

 Nazir Ahmed Khan died on 26 August 1983.